7 Steps to Implementing Cosmetic Lasers into Your Practice in Queensland

 - Infection control qualification (if you are AHPRA registered, this is enough otherwise check out the TAFE courses) and

 - Laser Safety Certificate Our specialty!
-On the Fast Track form, our courses are numbers 7, 8 & 9.
+If you are a beauty therapist, nurse or doctor use the Fast Track form, our courses are numbers 7, 8 & 9.
 Easy.
+If you are NOT a beauty therapist, nurse or doctor use Form 2.

 - Application fee